minosthem/filmoid/ReadMe.md

     * batch_size: configuration parameter of the batch size
 * kmeans: configuration of the scikit-learn kmeans clustering model.
 Parameters are the number of clusters, the n_init, the max_iter.
 Additionally, the n_similar should be provided in order to select the number of similar users after the Pearson correlation
+* email: configuration to send notification email once execution is finished.
+Provide the email and password **only** in the properties.yaml which is ignored in the git history.

 ## Project execution